Pike/l20n.js/docs/hacking.rst

     The main l20n.js class responsible for language negotiation, resource loading and the fallback strategy.

-LocalizationObserver
+DOMLocalization
-    The manager class used to bind to the host environment.
+    The subclass of Localization used to bind to a DOM environment.

 Each layer has different external dependencies and is intended to tie better into the host and client environments.
 In addition to the above three layers